Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 No matter their focus, they all delight in violent destruction, and due to the rarity of their talents, Saboteurs are invaluable allies or dangerous foes.

-> Written by Laserllama - Adapted to 2024 PHB & C&M by Eschathologue

 ### Level 3: Explosives

 You gain a set with Alchemist's Supplies and profficiency with it, along with the secrets of creating explosives from Cordites: